This site requires JavaScript to be enabled

 4.0 - Last modified on 2020-03-23 Revised by Kael Kanczuzewski

-A nuisance disruption can pose a risk to any meeting or class held via Zoom.
-Below are tips to help prevent and deal with this type of disruption.
+Unwanted disruption can affect any meeting or class held in Zoom.
+Use the tips below to help prevent disruption and respond if it happens.

-Note: The latest version of Zoom includes a new Security button that can be accessed anytime during your Zoom meeting or class.
-While all the features in the Security button are available elsewhere, the new button makes it much easier to find and secure Zoom during a meeting or class.
+Note: The latest version of Zoom includes a new Security button that you can access at any time during your meeting or class.
+All of the features in the Security button are available elsewhere in Zoom, but the button makes them easier to find during a meeting or class.

 Prevention

-If there is a greater risk of, or history of disruption, consider the following additional options:
+If there is a greater risk of disruption or a history of disruption, consider these options:

 Troubleshooting